serialc/digilego_project_site_hugo/digilego/content/en/news/qrcodes/index.md

 mailto:[email address]?subject=[subject text]&body=[body text]
 ```

-These symbols are not interchangable.
+These symbols are not interchangeable.

 Test out the resulting QR code from the Python code above: